 What is a Flat?

-A flat is a rental residential unit that is a part of a house, or a residential building.
+A flat is a rental residential unit part of a house or a residential building.
 Typically, all of the residential units belong to a single owner.
+There are different types of flats in Pakistan.

-The rental lease can be quite flexible and the options can range from monthly to annually.
-All the renters of a flat, usually have access to common parking, gym, pool, and trash disposal.
+You must have seen that the rise in the population has resulted in the high demand for compact apartments in Pakistan.
+The rental lease can be pretty flexible, and the options can range from monthly to annually.
+All the renters of a flat, usually have access to standard parking, gym, pool, and trash disposal.

 What is a Duplex?

-A building that has two separate housing units built within is known as a duplex.
+A building with two separate housing units is known as a duplex.
 Both residential units have a shared wall, and the flooring design is also the same.
 The units can either be built side by side or on top of one another.

 The units can be accessed only through their separate entrances, and they don’t have any internal connection between them.
 However, the outdoor space (if any) must be shared by the tenants living in both units.